louisgthier/florist-management-system/database/README.md

 # Database

-All SQL files and config files used to create the database
+All SQL files and config files used to create the database, as well as some data to fill it